-Blue States began nearly twenty years ago with the young, movie soundtrack obsessed Dragazis writing and recording largely instrumental, electronic pieces alone at his parent’s house in Sussex.
+Blue States began in the late 90s with the young, movie soundtrack obsessed Dragazis writing and recording at his parent’s house in Sussex, UK.
+Working in a similar way to contemporaries like Air, Dragazis started mixing samples, primarily from film soundtracks with live self-played instruments.
 Music had always been around in his family, his father having been involved in the Greek pop scene of the 1960’s, jamming in Athenian clubs alongside pre-Aphrodite’s Child legends Demis Roussos and Vangelis.

-The recordings found their way to nascent electronic label Memphis Industries, who went on to release a succession of 12”s including the smooth electro sweep of ‘The Trainer Shuffle’ and the filmic, ‘Yé-Yé’ stylings of ‘Your Girl’.
-An album “Nothing Changes Under the Sun” followed in 2000 and having been critically lauded, became a surprise hit seeing Dragazis form a band, tour the world, remix Future Sound of London, work with Roy Wood and sign to XL Recordings.
-Subsequent albums, Man Mountain and The Soundings, saw Dragazis work with more traditional song structures (including Season Song, the title track of cult Zombie flick 28 Days Later) and collaborate with vocalists Ty Bulmer, latterly of New Young Pony Club, and old school friend Chris Carr.
-2007’s ‘First Steps Into..’ saw Dragazis revert to working solo and heralded a return to his electronic origins with more extended, free form soundscapes.
+The recordings found their way to nascent electronic label Memphis Industries, who went on to release a succession of pioneering 12”s including the smooth electro sweep of ‘The Trainer Shuffle’ and the filmic ‘Yé-Yé’ styling of ‘Your Girl’.
+A landmark album ‘Nothing Changes Under the Sun’ followed in 2000 and, having been critically lauded, became a surprise hit, seeing Dragazis form a band, tour the world and sign to XL Recordings.
+Subsequent albums Man Mountain and The Soundings saw Dragazis work with more traditional song structures (including Season Song, the title track of zombie film classic 28 Days Later) and collaborate with vocalists Ty Bulmer, latterly of New Young Pony Club, and old school friend Chris Carr.
+Two subsequent long players ‘First Steps Into..’ and ‘Restless Spheres’ saw Dragazis revert to working solo and heralded a return to his electronic origins with more extended, free form soundscapes.